Note

 AKS preview features are available on a self-service, opt-in basis.
 Previews are provided "as is" and "as available," and they're excluded from the service-level agreements and limited warranty.
 AKS previews are partially covered by customer support on a best-effort basis.
 As such, these features aren't meant for production use.
 For more information, see the following support articles:

-Add the agentic CLI for AKS extension to your Azure CLI installation by using the
+Install the agentic CLI for AKS extension using the

 az extension addcommand.
 If the extension is already installed, you can update to the latest version with theaz extension updatecommand.
-This step might take 5 to 10 minutes to complete.# Install the extension az extension add --name aks-agent --debug # Update the extension az extension update --name aks-agent --debugVerify that the installation was successful by using the
+This step might take 5 to 10 minutes to complete.# Install the extension az extension add --name aks-agent --debug # Update the extension az extension update --name aks-agent --debugVerify successful installation using the

-az versioncommand.az extension listYour output should include an entry for
+az extension listcommand.az extension listYour output should include an entry for

-az aks agentcommand with the--helpparameter.az aks agent --helpYour output should show the
+az aks agent][/cli/azure/aks#az-aks-agent] command with the--helpparameter.az aks agent --helpYour output should show the

 Set up your LLM API key

 Before proceeding with installation, you need to set up your LLM API key.
-We recommend that you use newer models such as GPT-5, or Claude Opus MINI for better performance.
-Choose a model with a high context size of at least 128,000 tokens or higher.
+We recommend using newer models such as GPT-5 or Claude Opus MINI for better performance.
+Make sure to select a model with a high context size of at least 128,000 tokens or higher.

 Azure OpenAI (recommended)

+- Deploy the model.
 For the deployment name, use the same name as the model name, such as gpt-4o or gpt-4o-mini, depending on the access.
 You can use any region where you have access and quota for the model.
 In the deployment, select a token-per-minute (TPM) limit as high as possible.
-We recommend upward of a 1-million TPM for good performance.
+We recommend upward of 1-million TPM for good performance.

 Other LLM providers

-We also support any OpenAI-compatible model.
-Check the documentation of the LLM provider for instructions on how to create an account and retrieve the API key.
+If you're using another OpenAI-compatible provider, follow their documentation for instructions on how to create an account and retrieve the API key.

 Verify Docker installation and start Docker daemon

-Verify that Docker is installed and the Docker daemon is running:
+Verify that Docker is installed and the Docker daemon is running using the following commands:

 docker infoThis command should return Docker system information without errors.